-Minimu um Re equirement #5 : On-site Stormwater Management (cont.)
+Minimum Requirement #5 : On-site Stormwater Management (cont.)
+Doofs

-Roo ofs
+Ro oofs

 My project does not have Roof areas

 Downspout full infiltration

 Downspout dispersion system

 Perforated stub-out connections

 / Each item above is infeasible

-If "Each ite m abov ve is infeasible" is selected, briefly describe why no Roof BMP is feasible:
+If "Each item above is infeasible" is selected, briefly describe why no Roof BMP is feasible:

-insufficie potential nt roo slide nin a mapped area where infiltrating LID facilities are not permitted.
-There is m for dispersion flow paths and the Site is located within an erosion hazard area and area.
-All collected runoff will be piped through the sites detention and outfall to an unity conveyance system within the adjacent parcel.
+The Site is within a mapped area where infiltrating LID facilities are not permitted.
+There is insufficient room for dispersion flow paths and the Site is located within an erosion hazard area and potential slide area.
+All collected runoff will be piped through the sites detention and outfall to an existing conveyance system within the adjacent roadway.

-Oth sou Hand Confesse (accelous divisores didescelle manifes latematics at a \

-Otr ner Hard Surfaces (such as driveway, sidewalk, parking lot, patio, etc.)

-My project does not have Other Hard Surface areas

-Sheet flow dispersion